dwyl/imgup/examples/direct-upload/README.md

 (*it's basically saying that we are allowing GET,
  POST and PUT requests from any Allowed Origin with any Allowed Header*)

 + Finally we need to add a policy to the bucket to make it public readable.
+It makes the files uploaded to the bucket viewable in browsers.
 Click on the 'Add bucket policy' button and then add the following to the input field:

 ```
 {